sirupsen/localjob/README.md

 # Localjob [![Build Status](https://travis-ci.org/Sirupsen/localjob.png?branch=master)](https://travis-ci.org/Sirupsen/localjob) [![Coverage Status](https://coveralls.io/repos/Sirupsen/localjob/badge.png?branch=master)](https://coveralls.io/r/Sirupsen/localjob?branch=master)

 Localjob is a simple, self-contained background queue built on top of [System V message queues][sysv] (SysV Message Queue => SysV MQ for short).
+The SysV message queue API is implemented by the kernel.
+It's very stable and performant.

-Workers and the app pushing to the queue must reside on the same machine.
+This means workers and the app pushing to the queue must reside on the same machine.
 It's the sqlite of background queues.
 Here's a post about [how it works][blog].
 You can run Localjob either as a seperate process, or as a thread in your app.

 Localjob is for early-development situations where you don't need a full-featured background queue, but just want to get started with something